jimregan/notes/_drafts/thing.md

 This paper shows:

 > Standard transformers *can* simulate more “symbolic” or “algorithmic” behavior—but only under specific conditions that make attention sharper or more sensitive.

----

-If you want, I can also give:

-* A 1-paragraph ultra-short summary
-* Or a visual analogy version (even simpler)